 Federated Confirms Offer for Fingerhut

-MINNEAPOLIS (AP) _ Federated Department Stores Inc. confirmed Friday that it has received one formal offer for its Fingerhut catalog business and that another potential buyer has dropped out.
+MINNEAPOLIS (AP) _ Federated Department Stores Inc. confirmed Friday that one formal offer has been submitted for its Fingerhut catalog business and another potential buyer has dropped out.

-Federated spokeswoman Carol Sanger would not say who made the offer or divulge financial terms.
-She said the company was reviewing the offer.
+Federated spokeswoman Carol Sanger would not say who had made the offer or divulge any financial terms, but said the company was reviewing the offer.